-Fellows' can also submit a nomination via the Fellows' Portal on the Academy's website.
+Fellows can also submit a nomination via the Fellows' Portal on the Academy's website.

 Each nomination must be supported by two Academy Fellows: one named as proposer and one as seconder.
-The proposer and seconder may choose to complete and submit the nomination, or it can be completed by someone else, including the nominee.
+The nomination can be completed and submitted by the proposer or seconder, or by someone else, including the nominee.
 The Nomination also requires: